Communications: Undergraduate Academic Advising

 For more information, students should consult their academic advisor.
 More information about the mission and requirements of the GCP is available on the Global Citizenship program page.

 Most majors in the School of Communications require a Portfolio Review.
-It is a short presentation of class work to a panel of professors.
-Majors not requiring a portfolio review include: Animation, Film Production, Interactive Media and Speech Communications.
-Instead of a portfolio review, Broadcast Journalism and Journalism students must obtain an Internship Release form when they have finished BJRN 2850 Radio-TV News Reporting or one semester of JOUR 3300 Newspaper Production Workshop.
+It is a short presentation of class work to a panel of faculty.
+Majors not requiring a portfolio review include: Animation; Film, Television and Video Production; Interactive Digital Media; and Speech Communications.
+Instead of a portfolio review, Journalism students must obtain an Internship Release form when they have finished JOUR 2850 Radio-TV News Reporting or one semester of JOUR 3300 Newspaper Production Workshop.

 Most minors and certificates require 18 credit hours to complete.
 All courses for a minor or certificate must be taken at Webster University and no course can count toward both a minor and a major.
 There are no double majors within the School of Communications.
 A student majoring in the School of Communications may also have a minor in the School of Communications.
 A major that is offered with an emphasis, such as Media Literacy, is not also offered as a minor.
 For more information, please refer to the Undergraduate Studies Catalog.